Phone or email us and we’ll be happy to help you decide which holiday is right for you. Here are a few questions to consider:

 • Don’t eat berries or fungi

-• Build up stamina beforehand with regular walks or bike rides at weekends
+• Build up stamina beforehand with regular bike rides at weekends